-

 Wrexham

-Wrexham born defender Gareth Evans spent a season on loan with Cefn Druids for whom he made some thirty WP starts in 2003-04 before returning to The Racecourse and making 25 League appearances for The Robins.
+Wrexham born defender Gareth Evans spent a season on loan with Cefn Druids for whom he made some thirty WP starts in 2003-04 before returning to The Racecourse and making 25 League appearances for Wrexham.

 After brief loan spells at Northwich and Tamworth he moved to America to play for Austin Aztex and then Reakl Maryland Monarchs either side another brief (one match) stay with Vauxhall FC.